 Oscar winning support

-One of the world’s leading non-profit funders for documentary films is celebrating a year of success after building its London-based team.
+One of the world’s leading non-profit funders for documentary films continues to celebrate its success.

-The award-winning organisation, which was founded in 2005, has offices in New York and the Netherlands and focuses on helping filmmakers make a global impact and create social change with their documentaries.
-It has helped some of the most famous documentary films make waves including the Oscar winning CITIZENFOUR in 2015.
+The award-winning organisation, which was founded in 2005, operates globally and focuses on helping filmmakers make a global impact and create social change with their documentaries.
+It has helped some of the most famous documentary films make waves including the Oscar winning CITIZENFOUR.

-In early 2018, Doc Society was named as the delegate partner of the prestigious British Film Institute (BFI) Fund, which aims to develop documentary makers from across the UK, by supporting projects with bold cultural and social ambitions.
+Doc Society is a partner of the prestigious British Film Institute (BFI) Fund, which aims to develop documentary makers from across the UK, by supporting projects with bold cultural and social ambitions.
 The creation of the BFI Doc Society Fund meant the organisation had to grow their presence in the UK by expanding its London-based team with some of the best film talent in the country.

 Director of Doc Society, Sandra Whipham, commented on the organisation’s expansion in the UK and the role Cream HR played in it.